jenzuffer/twitter-clone/README.md

 ## Task 3
 In a readme, write a short explanation of your redis data model.
 It should be clear enough for a developer to be able to implement the same thing.

+redis data model: Our attempt focuses on jsonifying the values in the jedis keyvalue map.
+We make use of redis sets and getting information about members of sets to keep track of states.
+We would condeem sets and json as sufficient for representing the wished behvaiour.
+We also tried implementing an actual jediPubSub which we called subscribe but did not get to use it.
+Essentially we just use strings to keep track of users followers and users following with strings and usernames.
+These are stored in sets to be kept track of.